Heffernan Engine Works: Heffernan Engine Works (1899–1925)

 As early as 1892, John T. Heffernan had a small marine repair and construction business in Port Townsend, Washington called Puget Sound Engineering Works.
 This business built USRC Scout and USRC Guard, both of which were launched in 1896, and the original steam engine for the tug Prosper.
 In 1899, at 33 years old, Heffernan moved to Seattle and established a similar marine repair and construction business, Heffernan Engine Works.
 His machine shop was located at 108 Railroad Avenue.
-The original wood-frame structure was replaced by a brick building in 1918 which is still stands at what is now 110 Alaskan Way in the Pioneer Square area.
+The original wood-frame structure was replaced by a brick building in 1918 which still stands at what is now 110 Alaskan Way in the Pioneer Square area.

 The company's products included marine steam engines, pumps, boilers, windlasses, winches, and related installation and repair services.
 Heffernan Engine Works began as a sole proprietorship.
 It became a Washington State corporation on 17 July 1903 with a capitalization of $50,000.